U.S. Aegis system zaps cruise, ballistic missile targets in test

 It was the first live-fire test in which the Aegis system engaged a ballistic missile target and several cruise missile targets at the same time.
 MDA said the test marked the 29th successful intercept in 35 attempted flight tests of the Aegis system since 2002.

-"This long-awaited capability will exponentially increase our air and missile-defense capabilities, allowing Navy ships to defend themselves against incoming cruise missiles while simultaneously tracking and defeating ballistic missiles threatening other areas," Ellison said.
+"This long-awaited capability will exponentially increase our air and missile-defence capabilities, allowing Navy ships to defend themselves against incoming cruise missiles while simultaneously tracking and defeating ballistic missiles threatening other areas," Ellison said.

-He said it would eliminate the need for U.S. Aegis destroyers to have backup defenses or "shotgun" ships as protection while providing ballistic missile defense.
+He said it would eliminate the need for U.S. Aegis destroyers to have backup defences or "shotgun" ships as protection while providing ballistic missile defence.

 Raytheon said the test demonstrated the capability of its missile technology.